Junior Mondal: Return to non-League football

 A trial with Carlisle United came to nothing, and Mondal signed a one-year contract with AFC Fylde of the National League North in September 2020.
 He played in 13 matches in all competitions before the season was ended early because of the COVID-19 pandemic.
 The club chose not to take up their option for a second season, and he was released.

 Mondal moved on to another National North club, Darlington, in May 2021, and was one of six debutants in the starting eleven for their first match of the season, a 3–2 defeat at home to Alfreton Town.
 He was a regular in the matchday squad but rarely started, with Jake Cassidy and the prolific Luke Charman the strike pairing of choice and Kévin dos Santos and Jarrett Rivers preferred on the wings.
 On 11 January 2022, Mondal joined Northern Premier League Division One East club Marske United on a two-month loan.
 He scored six goals from six games in the first month and was then recalled.
 With Charman gone to a Football League club, the team were on a goalless and losing run; Mondal replaced loan striker Tyrone O'Neill and scored in Darlington's next game.
 After contributing to three wins and a draw, he missed a month with a hamstring injury, and finished the season with nine starts from thirteen appearances and one more goal, the winner against Leamington in April.

 Unable to establish himself in Darlington's starting eleven in the new season, Mondal returned to Marske United in October 2022 on loan for a month; the club had been promoted to the Northern Premier League Premier Division in his absence.
 He played five matches without scoring, made five brief appearances as a substitute for his parent club, rejoined Marske on 23 March 2023 on loan for the rest of the season, and contributed two goals from his eight appearances.

 In June 2023, Mondal returned to Whitby Town.
 In June 2024, he rejoined Spennymoor Town.
 He won Spennymoor's goal of the season award for the 2024–25 season for his long-range goal in a 4–1 win away at Southport.

+Personal life

+Mondal attended St Peter's Catholic College in South Bank.
+He is the cousin of former Middlesbrough attacking midfielder Luke Williams.